 What Time of the Year is Best to Visit Ljubljana?

-- Ljubljana is considered to have a ‘continental climate’ making it both a winter haven, given the landscape that surrounds it, and with a beautiful Mediterranean climate in the summer months.
+- Ljubljana is considered to have a continental climate, making it both a winter haven with easy access to the nearby mountains and a beautiful Mediterranean climate in the summer months.

 For further information on adventure day trips from Ljubljana: